irandigitaldemocracy/.github/profile/README.md

 ## Hi there 👋

-🙋‍We are an opensource digital movement with the goal of bringing democracy to Iran.
+🙋‍We are an open digital movement with the goal of bringing democracy to Iran.

 🌈  For contribution please check our repos and join our discussions.